markjpT/Back-End-Development-Pictures/README.md

 - Creation of a Flask service.
 - RESTful APIs on picture URL resource.
 - The APIs should pass the given **pytest** tests.
-- The service will eventually deploy to IBM Code Engine.
+- The service will be deployed to IBM Code Engine.